-Since March 2020 when the Coronavirus was declared a pandemic, Google has reacted quickly by rolling out new search features to mitigate the spread of false information related to COVID-19.
+Since March 2020, when the Coronavirus was declared a pandemic, Google has reacted quickly by rolling out new search results features to mitigate the spread of false information related to COVID-19.
 In addition to this, the majority of Page 1 visibility is being owned by government agencies such as the World Health Organization and the Center for Disease Control in order to provide the public with accurate information.

 New Search Features

 Featured snippets are not a new thing from Google, in fact, the search engine has been rolling out new SERP features since 2015 such as quick answers, image results, and people also ask to name a few.
 Organically ranking for these featured snippets is highly valuable visibility because they stand out amongst regular web listings and take up real estate on the top of the SERP.

 With the spread of COVID-19, Google has been testing new SERP features to make information related to the disease more readily available to users.
 One of these features includes a left-hand menu functionality displayed above the fold that details information about Coronavirus such as symptoms, testing, and prevention.
 This feature makes it simple for users to locate accurate information on COVID-19 directly on the results page without having to scroll through regular web listings and helps to personalize search queries.